-I just read the latest post from Brian over at 8U Travel.
+I just read a post from Brian over at 8U Travel.
 It’s a great blog.
-In it, he recounts an experience he recently had in the batting cages hearing a dad constantly berating his frustrated, humiliated kid who was having a terrible time making contact with the ball.
+You’d like it.
+In this particular post, he recounts an experience he recently had in the batting cages, hearing a dad constantly berating his frustrated, humiliated kid who was having a terrible time making contact with the ball.
 Anyone who’s spent more than 10 minutes at a ball field or practice facility has likely observed a parent making an @$$ of his or herself, under the guise of trying to “help” their kid.

 Last summer, on my younger son’s rec team, there was a dad who, I swear, needed a horse tranquilizer before every game.
 His kid was a complete wreck while he barked his nonstop instructions and insults faster than a hyperactive auctioneer.
 As the season progressed, my husband and I moved our chairs farther and farther away from him, but it didn’t do any good.
 He had one of those “carrying voices.”
 He was a nice enough guy before and after games.
 He even made jokes, poking fun at himself about not being able to control his mouth.
 It wasn’t funny.
 He needed a muzzle and a blindfold…and for someone to follow him around, critiquing everything he did for hours at a time.